aguerrera/Garoozis/README.md

     HERE Is where I would start typing the content of my Page!

 Once you have your folder structured properly, you are ready to go.
 You will need to set up a config.js file (see the sample app.js file).
+	{
+		OutputDir : "c:\\someoutputdir\\www",
+		SourceDir : "c:\\somesourcedir\\mysite",
+		StorageContainer : "blog.at-your-site.com",  /* this is the S3 bucket name */
+		StorageKey : "some_key",          /* this is the AWS key */
+		StoragePass : "some_password",    /* this is the AWS password */
+		DeleteExistingStorage : false,    /* if true, it deletes all of your files from the bucket before posting */ Url : "http://your site.org",     /* your site url BlogTitle : "your blog title - used in rss feed",    /* title of your blog */
+		BlogDesc : "your blog desc - used in rss feed",      /* blog description */
+		BlogAuthor: "Joe Briefcase",      /* author */
+		CompressOutput : true      /* use YUI compress to compress js and css */ }

+Please note, you most likely *DO NOT* want to keep this config under source control if your AWS credentials are in there.
+You can also instantiate a config object in the script if you so choose.

 Then you can set up Build.fsx, Publish.fsx, and Dev.fsx files.
 See the sample folder for examples.
 You can then right click on these files to run via F# Interactive, or you can go to the command line and type:

 	> fsi dev.fsx           // to start a server at http://localhost:8088
                             // you can then browse to this as you write your content in markdown or update your
 				            // Razor templates
+				            // Note that you need administratrive privileges for this.
+So launch the command line with "Run as Administrator"
+	> fsi dev.fsx --static  // this will start the server at http://localhost:8088 for your static html site that garoozis spits out.
+							//This is helpful for viewing the end product.
-	> fsi build.fsx   // to build
+	> fsi build.fsx	        // to build the static files
 	> fsi publish.fsx       // to publish to s3

 Some Notes: